 “Thank you so much for visiting iSchool and presenting such inspiring stuff!
 My students were so excited about the material.
 When I asked them about it the next day, I could tell you really made an impression.
 They remembered everything, and that is definitely not always the case!
 They also thought you guys were really “chill” and that you seemed to really enjoy what you were doing.
 They were impressed that you had actually lived a lot of the experiences you shared with us.
 I think they are very excited to try their own ideas now!”

-Since these first workshops, the AAA has gone on to offer trainings with MFA students at Portland State University’s famed Art and Social Practice program, and we are scheduled to work with activist artists in Gothenburg, Sweden and St.Petersburg, Russia in the Spring of 2014.
+Since these first workshops, the AAA has gone on to offer trainings with MFA students at Portland State University’s famed Art and Social Practice program, and activist artists St.Petersburg, Russia.